 The Drupal Nodewords module can automatically generate a Canonical URL for your site's content.

 And some modules to help with links and SEO...

 Link node is Similar to Path Filter and provides an Input Filter which allows you to use the syntax (where N is a number, and NNN is a node id): [node:NNN,title="Original version of the picture"] (http://drupal.org/project/link_node).

 Global Redirect ensures that your content is only visible at the one, best URL possible (i.e. requests for node/2 are forwarded to "alias-for-node-2").

-After years of developing all types of web solution, Tom made the strategic decision to focus his efforts into making Drupal a better platform.
+After years of developing all types of web solutions, Tom made the strategic decision to focus his efforts into making Drupal a better platform.
 In 2010, he led the successful exit of his KirkDesigns through a joint venture with Web at Ease.
-That event formed SystemSeed, which he Co-Founded in 2010.
+That event formed SystemSeed, which he Co-Founded in 2010 with Parrish McIntyre.